danvergara/nostrich_watch_monitor/README.md

 - **Independent scaling**: Scale scheduler and workers based on different requirements
 - **Operational simplicity**: Well-defined component boundaries and responsibilities
 - **Cost efficiency**: Resources allocated based on actual workload demands
 - **Go ecosystem**: Leverages Go's excellent concurrency primitives and standard library

 This architecture provides a robust foundation for reliable NIP-66 relay monitoring that can scale from hundreds to thousands of relays while maintaining the precise timing commitments required by the protocol.

+- **Go ecosystem**: Leverages Go's excellent concurrency primitives and standard library

+This architecture provides a robust foundation for reliable NIP-66 relay monitoring that can scale from hundreds to thousands of relays while maintaining the precise timing commitments required by the protocol.